José Luis Martí: Early years and Tenerife

 Martí was born in Palma de Mallorca.
-Having starting playing professionally with hometown's RCD Mallorca, making his first-team debut at the age of already 25 in the 1999–2000 season (one game, one minute against Deportivo Alavés after coming on as a substitute for Samuel Eto'o), he switched the following campaign to the Canary Islands, joining CD Tenerife in the Segunda División and being instrumental in the team's promotion to La Liga.
+Having starting playing professionally with hometown's Mallorca, making his first-team debut at the age of already 25 in the 1999–2000 season (one game, one minute against Alavés after coming on as a substitute for Samuel Eto'o), he switched the following campaign to the Canary Islands, joining Tenerife in the Segunda División and being instrumental in the team's promotion to La Liga.

 Sevilla

-After Tenerife's top-division relegation, Martí played one more season with the club, then returned to the top flight as he joined Sevilla FC in July 2003, going on to become a regular in the Andalusia side's exploits in the subsequent years – for instance, as they won back-to-back UEFA Cups, he totalled 24 appearances scoring two goals, both through penalties.
+After Tenerife's top-division relegation, Martí played one more season with the club, then returned to the top flight as he joined Sevilla in July 2003, going on to become a regular in the Andalusia side's exploits in the subsequent years – for instance, as they won back-to-back UEFA Cups, he totalled 24 appearances scoring two goals, both through penalties.

 In May 2007, Martí extended his contract with Sevilla until 2010.
 However, having lost his importance in 2007–08 under Manolo Jiménez, he was loaned to Real Sociedad in January 2008; the Basques ultimately failed to return to the top tier after finishing fourth, with him as first-choice.